dvirItcher/psexechoneypot/README.md

 ```bash
 whoami /priv
 ```
 and search for `SeImpersonatePrivilege`.
-If it is Disabled, open `secpol.msc` and add the specific permission (you need `Local Admin` to perform this operation), you also need to have the `SeChangeNotifyPrivilege` premission enabled.
+If it is Disabled, open `secpol.msc` and add the specific permission (you need `Local Admin` to perform this operation), you also need to have the `SeAssignPrimaryTokenPrivilege` premission enabled.
 * **Language:** Python 3.x.
 * **Libraries:** `pywin32`.